-As Scotland strives to "Keep The Promise", to move towards UNCRC incorporation and to become a rights-respecting nation, greater attention and focus has been given to the role that Article 12 plays in the lives of children.
+As Scotland strives to "Keep The Promise", to address legislative hurdles regarding the implementation of UNCRC and to become a rights-respecting nation, greater attention and focus has been given to the role that Article 12 plays in the lives of children.
 Article 12 of the UNCRC states the following:

-1. States Parties shall assure to the child who is capable of forming his or her own views the right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child.

-2. For this purpose, the child shall in particular be provided the opportunity to be heard in any judicial and administrative proceedings affecting the child, either directly, or through a representative or an appropriate body, in a manner consistent with the procedural rules of national law.
+- 1. States Parties shall assure to the child who is capable of forming his or her own views the right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child. - 2.
+For this purpose, the child shall in particular be provided the opportunity to be heard in any judicial and administrative proceedings affecting the child, either directly, or through a representative or an appropriate body, in a manner consistent with the procedural rules of national law.